derekstavis/resume/README.md

 A pure-python and Linux native GPIO access library.
 Include the ability to be asynchronously notified when a signal changes using Linux edge triggered polling.
 See more at [project's GitHub])(https://github.com/derekstavis/python-sysfs-gpio).

 ### Oh My Fish
 Core developer at Oh My Fish, a shell framework for managing plugins and prompts.
+Manages the community, accepts package pull requests and reviews code.
 See more at [project's GitHub])(https://github.com/oh-my-fish/oh-my-fish).

 ### Fish Foreign Environment
 A compatibility layer which allows running bash-based applications and import environment variables changed.
 See more at [project's GitHub])(https://github.com/oh-my-fish/plugin-foreign-env).